Rarotonga, Cook Islands

 An Eery Hike To Te Rua Manga (The Needle).

 Let’s take it back to 2006 when I lived in Wellington, New Zealand.
-I was in the midst of planning a month adventure around both islands with my father and his girlfriend who was coming to visit.
+I was in the midst of planning a month adventure around both islands with my father and his girlfriend.
 When I suggested we could spend our last week together in the Cook Islands, without hesitation they excitedly agreed.
 So after the go-go-go of driving around New Zealand, it was a welcome change of pace to chill on the tranquil island of Rarotonga, the most populous and popular of the Islands.

 We rented a house on Turoa Beach, with unobstructed views of the lagoon and reef.
 It was easy to succumb to the slower pace of island life – paddling kayaks on the calm shallow waters, dancing the night away at a traditional Polynesian show, drinking fresh coconut water at Punanga Nui Market and watching endless VHS movies at night.
 The week on Rarotonga was amazing that I decided to quit my job to stay another week (I was planning on moving to Queenstown anyway).
 Sadly, I couldn’t stay at the beach house without the financial support of my father.
 For some reason, he was not keen on paying for me.
 I can’t imagine why!?
 So I waved goodbye to my parents and luxury and off I headed to Vara’s Beach House on Muri Beach.